Returning to Running After Injury

 Week 8: Return to normal training volume

-For nine or more weeks off of running
+For 9+ weeks off from running

 Similar to the four to eight week plan, begin with run-walk intervals every other day for the first two to three weeks.
 After the third week, gradually increase your mileage by approximately 10-15% per week, so that you are back at your normal training mileage in approximately 12-15 weeks.